2021MT93085/PatientReviewApp/README.md

 **Functional Requirements:**

-* Patient's, Doctor's, Nurse’s data can be accessed in their respective tables.
+* The system enables users to access patient, doctor, and nurse data through their respective tables.

-* Appointment id can be used to identify the patient's appointment with the doctor.
+* Appointments can be identified using their unique appointment ID.

-* Rooms are displayed with their availability status.
+* Room availability can be checked by viewing the displayed status.

-* Medication has the records of medicines available with their brand and description.
+* Medication records include information about the available medicines, their brands, and descriptions.

-* Departments in the hospital can be viewed with their head of department.
+* The head of each department can be viewed through the system's department details.

-* The Prescription that a patient is given can be viewed with medication code which the doctor gave at the time along with their appointment id.
+* Patient prescriptions can be viewed, including the medication code provided by the doctor at the time of the appointment.

-* The procedure which the patient undergoes along with the doctor, patient present at the time in the particular room can be accessed.
+* Procedures performed on a patient, including the doctor and patients present during the procedure in a particular room, can be    accessed through the system.

-* Searches can be made within the department, doctor, nurse, medication, room, etc.
+* Users can search for information within various categories, including departments, doctors, nurses, medication, and rooms.